 With the growing conversation on police brutality against black Americans, there is an increasing need to understand the consequences this has on black children.
 Research is now showing that children and adults can experience race-based trauma, which can have profound effects on psychological and physical well-being, and can also impact communities as a whole.
 The threat and experience of police brutality and discrimination can be experienced individually or vicariously, and traumatic symptoms can vary depending on the individual.
 Children are especially vulnerable to the psychological and physical effects of police brutality and the threat thereof because of their developmental stages.
 Definitions and prevalence of police brutality will be discussed, as well as race based trauma, the effects of this trauma, and the impact on communities as a whole.

 Metzger, Leah, "Don't Shoot: Race-Based Trauma and Police Brutality" (2019).
-Orphans and Vulnerable Children Student Scholarship.
+Orphans and Vulnerable Children Student Projects.
 7.